Sexual Orientation OCD Treatment

 Step 4: Psychoeducation

-Teaching clients how OCD works and why avoiding triggers strengthens it.
+Teaching clients how OCD functions and why avoidance strengthens it.

 Step 5: Personalized CBT Plan